kentcdodds/glamorous-website/pages/basics/content/core-concepts.md

 ### glamorous

-The `glamorous` function is the main (only) export.
+The `glamorous` function is the default export.
 It allows you to create glamorous components that render the styles to the component you give it.
 This is done by forwarding a `className` prop to the component you tell it to render.
 But before we get into how you wrap custom components, let's talk about the